AlicePihtjoe/paevapanus2/README.md

 ## Run the app

-1. Start the development server: `npm run dev`
+1. Start the development server: `node server.js`
 2. Run the database script in Powershell: `./start-db.sh` to start the database and load the data.
 3. Open your browser and visit http://localhost:3000 to see the app in action.